PL97/TTL/index.md

    2. **Fine-tuning**: The pretrained DCNN is then trained on the target dataset of interest (e.g., chest x-ray images to identify diseases).

 It is generally believed that the pretraining step helps the DCNN to learn general features of the natural images, which can be reused to the target task.
-As a result, TL can not only speed up the training, but also improve the performace when the target task can only provided very limited number of training data.
+As a result, TL can not only speed up the training, but also improve the performace when the target task can only provid very limited number of training data.

 However, the above mentioned **TL practive is puzzling, in the sense that MIC typically relies on ONLY low- and/or mid-level features** that are learned in the **bottom layers of DCNNs**.
 For example, in a chest x-ray image shown below, doctors relies on low-/mid-level visual features (such as blobs, oppacities) to diagnose pathologies, while high-level features (e.g., to tell that this is a human chest) is irrelevant to our diagnostic task.